Ryannn06/Plant.co/README.md

 2. Visit http://localhost:3000 to view your application.
 3. Edit app/layout.tsx (or pages/index.tsx) file and save it to see the updated result in your browser.

+## Run the Client Server
-## Launch XAMPP Control Panel.
+Launch XAMPP Control Panel.
 Start Apache and MySQL Server.

-## Run the Client Server
-On another command prompt, run npm run server to start the api server.
+Then on another command prompt, run:
+> npm run server

 ### Create Data Table
 a.
 Visit http://localhost:3001/user_registration to create table for user credentials